 People can feel a variety of things when they are stressed, including tension, anxiety, confusion, and irritability.
 There can also be physical symptoms such as headaches, muscle stiffness, increase or loss of appetite, or tiredness.
 These feelings might be different for each person.
 When people are feeling stressed, it’s important to take a break and try to relax.
 This could mean going to bed earlier to get enough rest, going for a walk, or talking to someone.
 If people are feeling super stressed out all the time and don’t know how to deal with it, talking with someone about it can really help.
 It’s important for all of us to learn how to reduce our stress.

 If you’re worried about the intensity of your emotions or don’t feel able to deal with problems in life, try talking to someone about it!
 Friends, family, your cousin or aunty or anyone else you trust might be able to help.
-If you want to speak to a counselor, Klinic has a drop-in counseling program (for anyone over age 13) and there’s also the Crisis Line you could call.
-The Crisis Line is 204-786-8686 (1-888-322-3019 for out of Manitoba callers), and it’s open 24/7.
+If you want to speak to a counselor, Klinic has a drop-in counseling program (for anyone over age 13) and there’s also the Crisis Line, (204)786-8686 or 1-888-322-3019, and it’s on 24/7.
 For more resources available to youth in Manitoba check out the Resources page.

 - Treatment for mental illness depends a lot on the situation and no one treatment plan will work for everyone.
 Talking to a counselor, going to therapy, using medication, or joining a support group are just a few ways that mental illness can be treated.